St Mark's Catholic School, Hounslow: History

-In 1936, Father Wilfred Musgrave, Parish Priest of Sts Michael and Martin's Church, suggested that a mixed Catholic secondary school should be built in Hounslow.
+In 1936, Father Wilfred Musgrave, Parish Priest of Ss Michael and Martin's Church, suggested that a mixed Catholic secondary school should be built in Hounslow.
 His plan was suspended by the outbreak of the Second World War, but in 1952, a site was purchased at 106 Bath Road with a house, land, and an orchard.

 Musgrave died in 1955 and the project was transferred to his successor, Canon John Mackenzie.
 Building work commenced in 1958, funded by donations from local Catholics.

 The school, initially called Archbishop Myers Secondary, received its first 279 pupils on 10 May 1960, welcomed by Headteacher Patrick Boland and 11 staff.
-The builders remained until April 1961 and the School was officially opened in March 1962.
+The builders remained until April 1961 and the school was officially opened in March 1962.

 In 1972, the school became a voluntary aided school and changed its name to St Mark's.
 The uniform changed from maroon to navy blue.
-Originally six forms of entry were planned with a split site – a Senior School located at the other end of Hounslow High Street.
-These plans were dropped and in 1978 the buildings of the old SS Michael and Martin's Primary School were included in the enlarged St Mark's site.
-The original Parish Church dating from 1886 became a Sixth Form Common Room.
+Originally six forms of entry were planned with a split site – a senior school located at the other end of Hounslow High Street.
+These plans were dropped and in 1978 the buildings of the old Ss Michael and Martin's Primary School were included in the enlarged St Mark's site.
+The original parish church, dating from 1886, became a Sixth Form Common Room.

 Patrick Boland retired in 1978 and was replaced by Patrick Topp.
 St Mark's contained 800 pupils and 50 teachers.
 Topp was succeeded by David Sheath in 1986.
 By the time of Sheath's retirement the School was recognised as one of the best in the London area.
 Paul Enright took over in 2001, and was succeeded in 2018 by Andrea Waugh-Lucas.
-The school has more than 1,200 students.
+As of October 2023, the school had around 1,400 students.